mikesteele/react-game-hooks/README.md

 # react-game-hooks
 Hooks for creating 2D platform games in React

+## Guidelines

+These are not hard rules, but helpful in creating a larger

 ### A sprite (?) is one position and its interactions

 Due to the rules of hooks, you can't create hooks in loops.